 Some of the warning signs of prescription opiate addiction may include:

 - A preoccupation or obsession with taking the next dose of medication

 - Taking old pills or hoarding new ones in order to get high

 - Isolation and/or lack of interest in other areas of life

 - Seeing a new doctor to get a different prescription without telling the current doctor

-Just one or two of these things happening on occasion may not be enough for a patient to form a fully-blown addiction to their pain medication, but if these warning signs begin to occur regularly, than it could be a sign of addiction.
+Just one or two of these things happening on occasion may not be enough for a patient to form a full-blown addiction to their pain medication, but if these warning signs begin to occur regularly, then it could be a sign of addiction.

 The Importance of Detoxes for Opiate Addiction Treatment